 Additionally, there weren’t any opportune moments to save other than hitting + or putting the Switch to sleep.
 Sorry ol’ girl.
 Whether there is a save function later in Neo Cab or it’s autosaved, I don’t entirely know.
 Either way, you’re only interaction is to select the next fare or what you will say next.
 No getting out of the car or interacting outside of the vehicle that I can see thus far.

 Visually, it’s gorgeous.
 Lina reacts according to her mood and the responses you select and is a really decent protagonist – so much so that I will be unlocking the game.
 There isn’t any spoken dialogue as it is all text.
-Still, it very well complemented by the nuanced animation and continuous score that appeals in this cyberpunk world.
+Still, it is very well complemented by the nuanced animation and continuous score that appeals to this cyberpunk world.
 And cyberpunk it is, in every way.

-Here are the ingredients: a plate of neon, set in the future, an evil corporation (Capra), a group of rebels against the evil corporation (Radix), and of course the fashion sense metamorphosed with human and machine.
+Here are the ingredients: a plate of neon, set in the future, an evil corporation (Capra), a group of rebels against the evil corporation (Radix), and, of course, the fashion sense metamorphosed with human and machine.
 It paints a fitting picture, and the way the story ended in the demo had me wanting more.
 The best way I can summarise Neo Cab thus far is The Wolf Among Us, with a hint of The Red Strings Club.
 But only a little.
 Once I buy it and play it further, expect a full review.